elatov/elatov.github.io/_drafts/2014-05-27-migrate-from-wordpress-to-jekyll.md

 Here are the steps to the process.

 ### 1. Prepare Github
+Most of the steps are covered in [GitHub Pages](https://pages.github.com/).
 First go and create your self an account on github.com:

 ![github-account-creation](github-account-creation.png)